giselleeliasi/P-Lang-Homework/README.md

 C++: Giselle & Jillian

+## Homework 5 Function Descriptions:
+This is a program that simulates a restaurant with cooks and customer.
+There are 10 customers with 3 cooks and 1 waiter that can only hold 3 orders at once.
+The order takes a random time to complete but after 7 seconds the customer abandons the order and later returns.
+The program terminates when each customer finishes 5 meals and goes home.
+Roles-

+Go: Jillian & Giselle
 ## Instructions

 Fork this repo for your homework submissions.
 Make sure your fork has a nice, descriptive name.
 Leaving the name as “lmu-cmsi-3801-template” is misleading, and keeping it indicates you are not taking sufficient pride in your work.
 After forking, **please replace the contents of this readme** file with information about your submissions, including the name(s) of the students, and a description of each assignment (as they are turned in).